The Return of the Native

 The Return of the Native is the sixth published novel by English author Thomas Hardy.
-It first appeared in the magazine Belgravia, a publication known for its sensationalism, and was presented in twelve monthly instalments from 9 January to 19 December 1878.
+It first appeared in the magazine Belgravia, a publication known for its sensationalism, and was presented in 12 monthly instalments from 9 January to 19 December 1878.
 Because of the novel's controversial themes, Hardy had some difficulty finding a publisher; reviews, however, though somewhat mixed, were generally positive.
-In the twentieth century, The Return of the Native became one of Hardy's most popular and highly regarded novels.
+In the 20th century, The Return of the Native became one of Hardy's popular and highly regarded novels.

 Plot summary

 Book First: The Three Women

-The novel takes place entirely in the environs of Egdon Heath, and, with the exception of the epilogue, Aftercourses, covers exactly a year and a day.
+The novel takes place entirely in the environs of Egdon Heath, and with the exception of the epilogue, Aftercourses, covers exactly a year and a day.
 The narrative begins on the evening of Guy Fawkes Night as Diggory Venn is slowly crossing the heath with his van, which is being drawn by ponies.
 In his van is a passenger.
 When darkness falls, the country folk light bonfires on the surrounding hills, emphasising the pagan spirit of the heath and its denizens.

 Venn is a reddleman, a seller of red ochre.
 He travels the country supplying farmers with a red mineral called reddle (dialect term for red ochre) that farmers use to mark their sheep.
 Although his trade has stained him red from head to foot, underneath his devilish colouring he is a handsome, shrewd and well-meaning young man.
 His passenger is a young woman named Thomasin Yeobright, whom Venn is taking home.
 Earlier that day, Thomasin had planned to marry Damon Wildeve, a local innkeeper known for his fickleness; however, an inconsistency in the marriage licence delayed the marriage.
 Thomasin, in distress, ran after the reddleman's van and asked him to take her home.
 Venn himself is in love with Thomasin, and unsuccessfully wooed her two years before.
 Now, although he believes Wildeve is unworthy of her love, he is so devoted to her that he is willing to help her secure the man of her choice.